SamC3846C/SamC3846C/README.md

 <h2 align="left">Hi 👋!
-My name is Souradeep and I'm a Web developer by heart and wanna be a UI&Ux designer by Professiom from INDIA</h2>
+My name is Souradeep I am passionate about cloud technology and DevOps, driven by the potential these fields offer to transform and optimize IT infrastructure.
+My interest lies in leveraging cloud platforms to build scalable, reliable, and cost-effective solutions.
+I am particularly drawn to the automation and continuous integration/continuous deployment (CI/CD) pipelines that DevOps principles promote, enabling faster and more efficient software delivery.
+By exploring the latest advancements in cloud computing and implementing best practices in DevOps, I aim to contribute to creating robust systems that enhance productivity and drive innovation.</h2>

 ###